Raicuparta/rai-pal/README.md

 So this tool automates a lot of that work.
 This also lets you filter your Steam owned games by engine, so you can for instance find all the Unreal games you own.

+## UEVR

+Rai Pal can make it easier to use [Praydog's UEVR](https://uevr.io/), a universal VR mod for Unreal Engine games.
+Here are some of the fun activities Rai Pal can help you with:
+- Find all the Unreal Engine games in your Steam library (even the ones you haven't installed yet).
+- Detect the Unreal Engine version of games you have installed.
+- Download and auto-update UEVR (once it's publicly released).
+- Launch UEVR for a specific game, so you don't need to select the game process in the UEVR menu.
+- If you already have access to a private release of UEVR, you can just manually drop the UEVR files in Rai Pal's mod folder to be able to use these features.

 ## License